EccentricBlock/DockerisedProductivity/README.md

 # Usage

 ## FIRST USE
+### HTTPS Certs
+THIS DOCKER COMPOSE USES TLS CERTS.

+For first run, please execute [bootstrap.sh](./scripts/bootstrap.sh).
+This will generate a new CA and place it in the `config/ca` directory.

+Import the public key into your system keystore and enjoy HTTPS connections.

+### Wisemapping
-The DB is blank, you need to uncomment the volume on line `166` of the `docker-compose.yml` file.
+The DB is blank, you need to uncomment the volume on line `254` of the `docker-compose.yml` file.
 This will create a new DB and schema within the MySQL database, IF YOU DO NOT COMMENT OUT THE VOLUME THE DB WILL WIPE UPON NEXT START UP.

 ## Running